imvicencio/MCW-Microservices-architecture/Hands-on lab/HOL step-by-step - Microservices architecture - Developer edition.md

 In this task, you will import the Web API description to your API Management service to create an endpoint.

-1. In the Azure portal, navigate to the hands-on-lab resource group, and select your API Management Service from the list of resources.
+1. In the Azure portal, navigate to the **hands-on-lab** resource group, and select your API Management Service from the list of resources.

     ![In the Resource group list of resources, the contosoevents-SUFFIX API Management service is circled.](media/image141.png "Resource group list of resources")

-2. In the API Management blade, select **APIs** under Api Management.
+2. In the API Management blade, select **APIs** under API Management.

     ![In the API Management blade, on the left, under Api Management, APIs is circled.](media//image142.png "API Management blade")